neilashton/caemldatasets/_pages/drivaerml.md

 <h3>How to cite this dataset:</h3>
 ----------------
-In order to cite the use of this dataset please cite the paper below which contains full details on the dataset (currently in-review (June 2024)).
+In order to cite the use of this dataset please cite the paper below which contains full details on the dataset (currently in-review (August 2024)).
 ```
 @article{ashton2024drivaer,
     title = {DrivAerML - High-Fidelity Computational Fluid Dynamics Dataset for Road-Car External Aerodynamics},